RADESH626/black-noise-nextjs/memory-bank/activeContext.md

     *   Added `miPerfil` to `useEffect` dependencies to react to its changes.
     *   Explicitly set `setLoading(false)` if `miPerfil` is already loaded and session is authenticated.
     *   Combined `status === "loading"` with `(loading && !miPerfil)` in the main render condition for the spinner (`if (status === "loading" || (loading && !miPerfil))`).
 This means the spinner will show if the *session* is loading, or if the *profile data* is loading and not yet available, preventing the spinner from showing during background session revalidation if the profile data is already loaded.
+3.  **Modified `src/app/proveedor/page.jsx` (Authentication Check Relocation)**: Moved the `session` and `isSupplier` authentication check from inside `useEffect` to the main render function of `ProveedorPage`.
+This ensures that unauthorized users are redirected immediately and synchronously (`router.push("/login"); return null;`), preventing any potential flickering related to session revalidation attempting to render content before redirecting.

 ### Files Modified:
 - `src/app/proveedor/page.jsx`

+### Next Steps:
+- Update `progress.md`.
+- Propose Git commands.

+## Task: Remove supplier's ability to edit profile

+### Problem:
+The user requested to remove the ability for suppliers to edit their own profiles, as this functionality should be exclusive to administrators.

+### Analysis:
+- The "Editar Perfil" section, including a link to `/proveedor/editar-perfil`, was present on the `src/app/proveedor/page.jsx`.

+### Solution Implemented:
+1.  **Modified `src/app/proveedor/page.jsx`**: Removed the `div` containing the "Gestión de Perfil" section and the `Link` to `/proveedor/editar-perfil`.
+This removes the UI element that allowed suppliers to access their profile editing page.

+### Files Modified:
+- `src/app/proveedor/page.jsx`

+### Next Steps:
+- Update `progress.md`.
+- Propose Git commands.

+## Task: Integrate React Query for client-side data caching

+### Problem:
+The supplier page (`/proveedor`) and the catalog page (`/catalogo`) were re-fetching data every time the user navigated away and then returned, causing unnecessary network requests and visual flickering.
+The user requested a caching solution.

+### Analysis:
+- Both `src/app/proveedor/page.jsx` and `src/app/catalogo/page.jsx` were using `useState` and `useEffect` for data fetching, leading to re-fetches on component remount.
+- No client-side caching mechanism was in place to persist data across navigation.
+- React Query is a suitable library for this purpose.

+### Solution Implemented:
+1.  **Installed Dependencies**: Installed `@tanstack/react-query` and `@tanstack/react-query-devtools`.
+2.  **Configured `QueryClientProvider`**: Wrapped the application with `QueryClientProvider` in `src/app/layout.jsx` to make React Query available globally.
+3.  **Refactored Data Fetching in `ProveedorPage`**: Modified `src/app/proveedor/page.jsx` to use `useQuery` for fetching `miPerfil`, replacing the manual `useState`/`useEffect` logic.
+Adjusted loading and error handling to use `useQuery`'s states.
+4.  **Refactored Data Fetching in `ComunidadDiseños` (Catalog Page)**: Modified `src/app/catalogo/page.jsx` to use `useQuery` for fetching `allDesigns`, replacing the manual `useState`/`useEffect` logic.
+Adjusted loading and error handling to use `useQuery`'s states.

+### Files Modified:
+- `src/app/layout.jsx`
+- `src/app/proveedor/page.jsx`
+- `src/app/catalogo/page.jsx`
+- `package.json` (due to npm install)
+- `package-lock.json` (due to npm install)

 ### Next Steps:
 - Update `progress.md`.